 Having a supportive relationship with a health care provider is the most important part of treatment.

-Finding a mental health provider who has experience treating somatization disorders with talk therapy (psychotherapy) can be helpful.
-Cognitive behavioral therapy (CBT), a kind of talk therapy, can help you deal with your pain.
+Finding a mental health provider who has experience treating SSD with talk therapy (psychotherapy) can be helpful.
+Cognitive behavioral therapy (CBT), a kind of talk therapy, can help you deal with your pain or other symptoms.
 During therapy, you will learn:

 If you have depression or an anxiety disorder, it may respond to antidepressant medications.

 You should not be told that your symptoms are imaginary.
-Many health care providers now recognize that real physical symptoms can result from psychological stress.
+Many health care providers now recognize that real physical symptoms can result from emotional stress.

 You can become dependent on pain relievers or sedatives.